Convex-Dev/convex-web/src/main/resources/markdown/vision.md

 Experience boundless creativity with Convex!
 Break free from limitations as Convex empowers you to create a diverse array of digital assets and applications, supporting open economic systems.
 Discover the full programmability and 'Turing Completeness' of Convex smart contracts, enabling you to build anything your imagination desires.

-Utilizing Convex is also free and open to use.
+Using Convex is also free and open to all.
 Thus, building with it does not require permission from anyone.
 Simply do it.

 Here are some examples: